 Wanted is loosely based on a comic book miniseries of the same name by Scottish graphic novelist Mark Millar, with art by J.G.
 Jones, published in 2003 and 2004 by Top Cow as part of Millar's creator-owned line known as Millarworld.
 American screenwriting partners, Michael Brandt and Derek Haas, adapted the comics into the original screenplay, which was revised in part by screenwriters Chris Morgan and Dean Georgaris.

-Derek Haas and Michael Brandt have already been hired to write by Universal, but the sequel has been in development hell for the past six years.
+Derek Haas and Michael Brandt have already been hired to write by Universal, but the sequel has been in development hell for the since 2010 or so.

 The song is called "The Little Things", and is sung by the film's composer, Danny Elfman.